 Again, it gets a little complex so talk to your tax or accounting professional before you start selling things.

 That’s not to say that you shouldn’t sell products.
 In fact, it may be beneficial to your nonprofit even after taxes, just don’t let it take over.
 But is it right for your organization?

 With so many revenue sources available to nonprofits, how do you choose the best one for you?

-When determining nonprofit revenue sources, consider five components; missional alignment, expertise, competition, strategic goals, and right-fit.
+When determining nonprofit revenue sources, consider five components; missional alignment, expertise, competition, strategic goals, and the right fit.

 - Is this funding source in alignment with your charitable purposes?

-- Will it cannabalize from other revenue source efforts?
+- Will it cannibalize other revenue source efforts?

 - Do I know how to do this?

 - Does the organization know how to do this?